Nico Hoerner Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.45).
+- The Mets' 4.42 team ERA ranks 18th across all MLB pitching staffs.

+- Mets pitchers combine to surrender 136 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- The righty last pitched on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, allowing three earned runs while giving up 11 hits.
+- In his most recent outing on Thursday against the Kansas City Royals, the righty threw six innings, giving up six earned runs while surrendering eight hits.

+- The 36-year-old has amassed a 6.60 ERA and 6.1 strikeouts per nine innings in 16 games this season, while giving up a batting average of .299 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.